 'Unbind the Wing' walk at Bodnant Garden

-This autumn you’ll be able to explore a previously untold story at Bodnant Garden as you stroll through the 80 acre grounds.
+In autumn 2018 we invited visitors to explore a previously untold story at Bodnant Garden while strolling through the 80 acre grounds.

-A stunning centrepiece of our celebration is the ‘Unbind the Wing’ willow sculpture by artist Trevor Leat.
+The stunning centrepiece of our celebration was the ‘Unbind the Wing’ willow sculpture by artist Trevor Leat.
 Trevor created this striking 18 foot tall feature on the Lily Terrace over the course of two weeks in September.
 The figure releasing birds free beautifully depicts women’s for equality, freedom and suffrage.